Privacy Policy

 • The user-generated biographical data uploaded to our platform is used solely to enable users to create, manage, and share their own stories within the platform.
 The handling of this data is tailored to the unique roles defined within our user system:

-• Vulnerable individuals, including people with disabilities and minors under 18, who use the platform.
+• Vulnerable individuals, including people with learning and intellectual disabilities and minors under 18, who use the platform.
 Their privacy and safety are of paramount importance.
 Personal data is processed to provide a tailored and supportive environment, ensuring a positive and secure user experience.

 • Guardians assigned to Supported Users.
 Buddies play a crucial role in safeguarding, monitoring, and administrating one or more Supported Users.
 They are granted access to specific information necessary for their caregiving responsibilities, emphasizing the importance of maintaining a secure and supportive online environment.